NTU-FRELab/fish-flow/README.md

 1. **Description of the dataset**

-This dataset is used to describe fish energy flow in Taiwan.
+This dataset is used to characterize fish energy flow in Taiwan.

 ### File List

 #### File: Abiotic variable.csv

 **Description: The data were used to present the environmental conditions of each research site and analyze the abiotic drivers of fish energy flows.
-The data of `Human_pop`, `PP`, and `SST` were from different online database (see data sources), while the data of remained variables were obtained from field survey.**
+The data of `Human_pop`, `PP`, and `SST` were from  online databases (see data sources), while the data of other variables were obtained from field survey.**

 ##### Variables